The Top 20 Sites To Hire The Best Mobile App Designers:

 With personalized matches, top designer talent, and customer service, Toptal works to save you time and risk on your app development project.
 Rather than offering an open marketplace, Toptal recruits and hires only the top 3% of mobile app designers into their talent network.

-Known for its rigorous vetting process, Toptal matches clients with freelancers along more than just skillset—they take into account each freelancer’s English level mastery, your company culture, and team dynamics to find the right fit for clients of all sizes and project needs.
+Known for its rigorous vetting process, Toptal matches clients with freelance mobile app designers with more than just a skillset—they take into account each developer’s English level mastery, your company culture, and team dynamics to find clients of different sizes and project needs.

-- With Toptal’s no-risk trial period, you’re fully protected in case things don’t work out with your freelancer.
+- With Toptal’s no-risk trial period, you’re protected in case things don’t work out with your freelancer.